benrudolph/ascend.report/index.md

 <p class="as-quote">
   When done correctly, M&E allows us to iterate on our solution.
 Without it we are merely guessing at how to improve.
-  <a class="click-to-tweet" href="http://ctt.ec/6q5hJ"><i class="fa fa-twitter"></i></a>
+  <a target="_blank" class="click-to-tweet" href="http://ctt.ec/6q5hJ"><i class="fa fa-twitter"></i></a>
 </p>

 ## Lessons Learned

 After monitoring for three months, we underwent the process of consolidating and processing the data to come up with tangible lessons learned from the pilot.
 These lessons will serve to shape the steps we take to improve the solution.

-*Technical Issues*
+### Technical Issues

 A host of issues with the software became apparent when working with FrontlineCloud.
 All these issues have been reported to FrontlineCloud and hopefully will be corrected in the future.
 Here are a few common software "gotchas" that should always be checked before a pilot begins, including this one.

-*	__Internationalization/Locality__ - The compatability across all languages and regions is often one of the last features to be refined.
+*	__Internationalization/Locality__ - The compatibility across all languages and regions is often one of the last features to be refined.
 When using FrontlineCloud we came across several issues when using characters outside the Roman alphabet.
-Another thing to be cognizant of is the incompatability of file types in different regions.
+Another thing to be cognizant of is the incompatibility of file types in different regions.
 While rare, it was an issue we experienced.
 *	__Scalability__ – When testing FrontlineCloud beforehand, only small contact databases were used.
 However, upon arrival we needed to use much larger databases and the software did not work as well.
 We should have tested the software on representative database sizes.
 *	__Low connectivity__ – In places where the Internet goes out from time to time, SMS software needs to be able to handle syncing.
 FrontlineCloud worked well when the connection was great.
 However, we experienced difficulties in buildings where the Internet would sporadically go out.
 The result was sometimes duplicate messages in the system, or worse, missing messages.

-*Trust Building*
+### Trust Building

 Initially we had started the pilot with a prepared list of contacts to message.
 Sending the blast welcome message explaining the project elicited many responses saying, “Who is this?” or “Why am I receiving this?”
 After interviewing refugees we began to see a pattern.
 People were hesitant to trust a message from an unknown number.
 We ended up tackling this issue by first advertising the number in UNHCR and the other NGOs so that people would become familiar with the program and expect to receive messages.
 In addition to that, we setup boxes where people could drop their contact information and we would then add that phone number to the FrontlineCloud database.
 In this way we increased trust in and awareness for the program.